Oskareczkee/CPP/Candle Stick Graph/README.md

 ![Interface screen](interface.png)

 ## How to use it?
 Simple.
-Choose your options from menu and then choose "Generate Chart".
+Choose your options from menu and then choose "Save".
 Just do not generate to little graph, the minimum i reccomend is 50
-**Please Remember to previously load file before creating graph**
+**Please Remember to previously load file before saving graph**
 **Also please remember to open your graph file in wordpad with no line breaks rather in notepad**
 ## Meaning of symbols
 O - Rising Candle